ganehag/pyMeterBus/README.md

 #### meterbus.load(data)
 * data[str]: M-Bus frame data

 Returns an object of either type *WTelegramSndNr, TelegramACK, TelegramShort, TelegramControl* or *TelegramLong*.
-If an error occurs, it will raise a *MBusFrameDecodeError*.
+If an error occurs, it will raise an *MBusFrameDecodeError*.

 #### meterbus.debug(state)
 * state[bool]: set the global debug state